 Customized Wedding Coins

 The customizable nature of the coin is another feature that draws attention.
 You may choose to have the happy couple’s names emblazoned on the coin as well as the date, or you may simply find that you want a symbol that represents them engraved on the coin’s surface.
 Depending on what flavor the ceremony has, you may have the coin engraved with a symbol that matches the wedding’s theme.
-Consider what you might like to see on your wedding coins and how well they may serve you as personalized reminders of your wedding.
+Consider what you might like to see on your wedding coins and how well they may serve you as personalized reminders of your wedding, perhaps even family heirlooms to be passed down.

 When you are thinking about purchasing customizable wedding coins, there are many factors to consider.
 One of the first things is the metal plating.
 Both gold and silver are common choices for these coins, and you should consider the wedding scheme of your wedding.
 For example, gold is a wonderful choice if you have decided on warm colors like red, brown, orange and yellow.
 Gold is a warm color, and it is also the traditional choice for Mexican arras coins, as discussed below.
 Silver, on the other hand, matches cooler wedding colors, like blue, green, and white.
-Silver is a great choice when you are looking at a wedding ceremony held during winter, for example.
+Silver is a great choice when it comes to wedding ceremonies held during winter, for example.

 There are many things that you can choose to have engraved on your wedding coins.
 Most common by far would be the couple’s names and the dates of the wedding.
 However, even on a standard wedding coin, that only takes up one side.
 On the other side, the wedding couple may choose to have another saying engraved.
 For example, there may be a Bible verse that is important to them, or a song lyric that describes their relationship.
 Some people simply choose to have a heart or a rose engraved on the back, symbolizing peace and beauty.
 For couples who are deeply invested in the church, there might simply be a cross on the back of the coin.